-Potty training toilets were designed to help teach young children to use the toilet.
+Potty training toilets are designed to help teach young children to use the toilet.
 Different children will have different growth rates.
-Boys tend to learn to hold their bowel movements a little later than girls.
-However, most pediatrics agree that by two and a half years children should start using the potty. and should be explained how to properly use, flush and wash their hands.
+However, most pediatrics agree that by two and a half years children should start using the potty and should start learning how to properly use and flush the toilet and wash their hands.
+Below we’ll review some of the best potty training toilets for your child.

 Potty Training Toilets Comparison Table